nghitran/qaa/README.md

 QAA
 ===

-An Open-source Question and Answer Web App
+A Question and Answer Web App

 System Requirements